-Editor's note: Updated March 25 with the latest information on COVID-19.
+Editor's note: This article was updated on May 14 with the latest information on COVID-19.

-Scientists are racing to find out more about COVID-19, and our understanding of the virus that causes it and the threat it poses may change as new information becomes available.
+Scientists are racing to find out more about COVID-19, and our understanding may change as new information becomes available.
 Based on what we know so far, here's how it compares with the flu.

 Symptoms and severity